rjb4standards/CISASAGReader/README.md

 Could this group of artifacts provided with the CISASAGReader open-source product (see tble below) also serve as a model for what ***Open Source Stewards*** should provide to satisfy EU-CRA expectations for transparency and Secure by Design/Default?

-This README document along with the other artifacts listed in the table below aime to satisfy the set of technical documentation cited in Article 31 and the EU CRA **"Declaration of Conformity"** expectations requried by [EU-CRA Annex VII](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#anx_VII)
+This README document along with the other artifacts listed in the table below aim to satisfy the set of technical documentation cited in Article 31 and the EU CRA **"Declaration of Conformity"** expectations requried by [EU-CRA Annex VII](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#anx_VII)

 ## How long did it take to produce the CISASAGReader SBOM, VDR, VRF and CISA Software Acquistion Guide Spreadsheet?